sundeep-anand/scope-i18n/README.md

-# RPM Translation Subpackaging
+# Scope i18n

-This repo contains scripts to analyze packages and their SPECs for translation data. <br/>Also, web and cmd-line interfaces.
+This repo contains scripts to analyze packages and their SPECs for i18n aspects. <br/>It also has web and cmd-line interfaces.

-Run cli `./trans-subpkg <sub-command>`
+Run cli `./scope <sub-command>`

 Run web `make web`